The Threat: Human-Cat Conflict

 Our Impact

-Panthera has helped thousands of family ranchers and farmers protect their livestock through sometimes simple, sometimes innovative solutions, like building predator-proof corrals, putting bells on livestock collars and installing lights and solar-powered electric fencing.
+Panthera has helped thousands of family ranchers and farmers protect their livestock through simple, yet innovative solutions, like building predator-proof corrals, putting bells on livestock collars and installing lights and solar-powered electric fencing.
 We introduce guard animals like working dogs and territorial cattle breeds that will drive away wild cats if they approach a herd.
 Panthera has also supported communities in building safe and sustainable ecotourism economies by advising on wildlife viewing guidelines, training and equipping community members to host tourists in their homes, guiding nature tours, selling goods to tourists and employing community members in park infrastructure and ecological maintenance.
 We have:

 • Built over 200 predator-proof corrals in Ladakh, India, that have solved 95% of the livestock depredation cases by snow leopards and other predators;